10 unique things to do with ashes

 After the cremation of a loved one, it can be difficult to decide what to do with their ashes.

 There are many unique ways you can scatter your loved one’s ashes as well as ways to keep them close to you.
-Here are 10 unique ideas for what to do with ashes after cremation.
+Here are 10 unique things to do with ashes.

-You only need a tiny amount of your loved one’s cremations ashes to make a beautiful piece of unique jewellery.
+One of the more popular ideas for ashes, you only need a tiny amount of your loved one’s cremations ashes to make a beautiful piece of unique jewellery.
 Some companies will even combine the ashes of two or more loved ones to form one piece of jewellery.
 You’ll be able to choose from rings, earrings, bracelets, charms and pendants, even cufflinks if you are not a fan of wearing traditional jewellery.
-It may also be a nice idea to the piece of jewellery engraved with a personal message for your loved one.
+It may also be a nice idea to the piece of jewellery engraved with a personal, sentimental message.

 Gods of Ink in Gloucester, is one of just a few studios to offer cremation tattoos (or ashes tattoos) in the UK.